 Covers claims for libel, slander, defamation, invasion of privacy, false arrest, copyright infringement, and misappropriation of advertising ideas.

 Covers immediate medical payments to injured parties without proving negligence.
-Includes full legal defense costs — which can exceed $100,000 even for dismissed claims.
+Includes legal defense support, which can be a major part of the cost even when a claim is disputed.

 Covers claims from bodily injury or property damage caused by products you manufacture, sell, or distribute.
 Typically included within standard CGL policies.